Sonia Pressman Fuentes

 New York State Senate Resolution Honoring Sonia (April 29, 2014):

 On March 26, 2013, the Senior Lawyers Division (SLD) of the American Bar Association (ABA) invited Sonia to be included in the ABA's Women Trailblazers in the Law Project.
-The Project consists of whole life oral histories, some of which are under seal, of 100 outstanding senior women lawyers, judges, and legal academicians who have excelled in their careers and opened opportunities for other women.
+The Project consists of whole life oral histories of 108 outstanding senior women lawyers, judges, and legal academicians who have excelled in their careers and opened opportunities for other women.
+Ten of these oral histories are under seal, with varying requirements for lifting the restrictions.

 On May 20, 2015, Sonia received the following letter from Linda Ferren, Project Director, Women Trailblazers in the Law.